 300 PRC Ballistics

 The SAAMI spec drawings note that the 300 PRC will be able to push a 225 grain bullet at 2,800 fps.
-Early reports from Frank Green of Bartlein Barrels say that 2,900 fps is easily attainable with 225gr bullets from a 26″ barrel.
+At the range, I shot Hornady TAP Precision 300 PRC 225gr ELD Match ammunition.
+Using my Lab Radar doppler chronograph (this thing is absurdly awesome), I measured a consistent 2840 fps out of a 24 inch barrel on my Barrett MRAD.
+Frank Green of Bartlein Barrels says that 2,900 fps is easily attainable with 225gr bullets from a 26″ barrel.

 Here’s some data on a 225 grain Berger Hybrid bullet traveling 2900 fps out of the 300 PRC: